NDF (Non-Deliverable Forward)

 Conclusion

-NDFs are a unique financial instrument that can help traders manage currency risk, speculate on price movements, and gain exposure to emerging markets.
-By understanding their mechanics and applications, you can leverage NDFs to enhance your trading strategies and protect your investments.
+NDFs are unique instruments that help manage currency risk, speculate on price movements, and gain exposure to emerging markets.